PCOM South Georgia to Remain Online Through Term

 You May Also Like:

-• About PCOM South Georgia
+About PCOM South Georgia

-Philadelphia College of Osteopathic Medicine (PCOM) extended its commitment to the Southeast by establishing PCOM South Georgia, an additional teaching location in Moultrie, Georgia.
-PCOM South Georgia offers both a full, four-year medical program leading to the Doctor of Osteopathic Medicine (DO) degree and a Master of Science in Biomedical Sciences degree.
-PCOM is a private, not-for-profit institution which trains professionals in the health and behavioral sciences fields.
-Joining PCOM Georgia in Suwanee in helping to meet the healthcare needs of the state, PCOM South Georgia focuses on educating physicians for the South Georgia region.
-The medical campus, which welcomed its inaugural class of medical students in August 2019, has received accreditation from the American Osteopathic Association's Commission on Osteopathic College Accreditation.
-For more information, visit pcom.edu/southgeorgia or call 229-668-3110.
+In 2019, Philadelphia College of Osteopathic Medicine (PCOM), a premier osteopathic medical school with a storied 125-year history, extended its commitment to the Southeast by establishing PCOM South Georgia.
+An additional teaching location in Moultrie, Georgia, PCOM South Georgia offers both a full, four-year medical program leading to the Doctor of Osteopathic Medicine (DO) degree and a Master of Science in Biomedical Sciences.
+PCOM is a private, not-for-profit institution that trains professionals in the health and behavioral sciences fields.
+Joining PCOM Georgia in Suwanee in helping to meet the healthcare needs of the state, PCOM South Georgia focuses on educating physicians for the region.
+For more information, visit pcom.edu or call 229-668-3110.

 Public Relations and Social Media Manager